 Now comes the most exciting and important part of breeding fish: spawning.
-Once you have conditioned the pair of neon tetras, let the mingle in the breeding tank.
+Once you have conditioned the pair of neon tetras, let them mingle in the breeding tank.

-Don’t forget to check that the pH, hardness, and temperature are all at the right levels before you move the fishes.
+Don’t forget to check that the pH, hardness, and temperature are all at the right levels before you move the fish.

 This fish species is known to spawn earlier in the day, so you can watch them around morning time.